huzaifa-99/learning-management-system-php/README.md

  * Download the project and Setup the localhost.
  * After the localhost connection has been established the `code` folder must be placed into the `htdocs` folder ( a subfolder in the main XAMPP installation directory folder).
  * Database (in `database` folder) must be imported into MySQL for the code to function properly, Database username and password are the default onez for Xampp.
- * To run the project type the link http://localhost[:PORT_NO_IF_ANY]/[the name of the project folder]/ into the URL bar of the browser, which will take you to the home.php page.
+ * To run the project type the link http://localhost[:PORT_NO_IF_ANY]/ [the name of the project folder]/ into the URL bar of the browser, which will take you to the home.php page.
 The process after that is already explained above.

 # Project Demo
 A demo video is available on [https://youtu.be/Jcf9aVP1OMU].
 Previews are also available on this repo in `Previews` Folder